codinux-gmbh/ElasticsearchLogger/README.md

 </dependency>
 ```

+## Kubernetes info

+ElasticsearchLogger can log information about the Pod and the Kubernetes environment.
+But in order for this to work the pod must be given the privilege to access the Kubernetes API:

+[//]: # ( TODO)

 ## Nanosecond timestamp precision

 Starting with Elasticsearch 7.0 and Kibana 7.5 timestamps with nanoseconds precision are supported by the new field type `date_nanos`.